Sophia-E-Brumer/Sophia-E-Brumer.github.io/_pages/about_me.md

 title: "About Me"
 permalink: /about_me/
 excerpt: "About me."
-last_modified_at: 2017-05-06
+last_modified_at: 2017-10-13
 ---

-I am a PhD candidate in the Department of Earth and Environmental Sciences at Columbia University in the City of New York.
+I am a post doctoral researcher working for the Centre National de la Recherche Scientifique (CNRS) at the French Institute for  the Explotation of the Sea (IFREMER) in Brest.
+I joined the Laboratory of Physical and Spatial Oceanography ([LOPS](http://www.umr-lops.fr/)) to work on the [Copernicus](http://www.copernicus.eu/) project AMICO: Actions vers une Modélisation Intégrée Côtière Opérationnelle.
+We are working on high resolution fully coupled ocean-waves-atmosphere modelisations of the coastal enviroment.

-My current research is directed towards understanding wave breaking and the effects of near-surface turbulence on the exchange of momentum, heat, and gases with different degrees of solubility.
+My PhD work at the Department of Earth and Environmental Sciences at Columbia University in the City of New York focused on understanding wave breaking and the effects of near-surface turbulence on the exchange of momentum, heat, and gases with different degrees of solubility.